kbase/narrative/docs/design/job_architecture.md

     * `first_line` - the first line (0-indexed) to request
     * `num_lines` - the number of lines to request (will get back up to that many if there aren't more)

-`request-latest-job-log` - request the latest several job log lines
+`request-job-log-latest` - request the latest several job log lines
   * `jobId` - a string, the job id
   * `options` - an object, with attributes:
     * `num_lines` - the number of lines to request (will get back up to that many if there aren't more)